Why Employee Recognition

 This speaks for itself on how practicing employee recognition can change the outcome and the outlook in the workplace.
 Outdated or nonexistent programs add little to nothing to employee satisfaction or to your bottom line.
 Understanding the value of a service award program for employees can be the first step towards a transformation.
 Begin by learning how to structure such programs for a better return on your investment.

-The Advantages of Service Rewards and Recognition
+The Advantages of Employee Service Award Programs

 Employee service awards acknowledge employees’ longevity and continued commitment to the company.